Bastardkb/Charybdis/files/mods/aa_3.7v_battery_holder/README.md

 ## Compatibility
 The following models have been confirmed working:

-1. Charybdis Mini with AA battery (14500 3.7v Li-Ion battery)
+- Charybdis Mini with AA battery (14500 3.7v Li-Ion battery)
-1. Snap Fit Cases for Charybdis Mini
+- Snap Fit Cases for Charybdis Mini

+The following have not been tested:

-- versions for Charybdis Nano are not tested
+- Charybdis Nano
-- compatibility with tenting mechanisms are not tested
+- Tenting mechanisms

 ## 3D models